 Learn how to organize your photos so you can easily find everything you need.

-Learn how to use guided access to keep you focused or as a parental control tool.
+Learn how to use guided access to keep you or your child focused.

 In this tutorial, we'll review how to connect and disconect from WiFi networks.
 We'll also cover how to forget networks to prevent automatic rejoining.